 A persistent cookie helps us recognize you as an existing user, so it’s easier to return to the website or interact with our services without signing in again.
 After you sign in, a persistent cookie stays in your browser and will be read by One Suffolk when you return to the website.
 Session cookies only last for as long as the session (usually the current visit to a website or a browser session).

-How Suffolk Cloud uses cookies
+How One Suffolk uses cookies

 When you use and access the Service, we may place a number of cookies files in your web browser.